Take Our OCD Test

 Read more about Dr. Brodsky's treatment and testimonial in a book by his former client.

-7. Is there anything else that you do extremely carefully, recheck it to be sure, or do over again until it feels right?
+7. Is there anything else that you do extremely carefully, recheck it to be sure, or do it over again until it feels right?

 Dr. Brodsky discussing symptoms on TV.